burgesQ/webfmwk/README.md

 # What

-`webfmwk` is an internal framework build and own by Frafos GmbH.
+`webfmwk` is a go web API framework.
+Proprietary of Frafos GmbH.

 It was designed to be a minimalist go web framework supporting JSON API.

 The purpose of the framework is to use as few external library than possible.

-The server handle ctrl+c on it's own.

 **TODO: explain that perf is not the purpose. that's why panic are used - more user friendly.**